meltingpotteam/geeft/README.md

 ###Milestone 1 - Proof of Concept
 ######Work in progress

-- Implementing the front-end gift story tracking feature
+- Implementing the first part of front-end, the home screen;
+- Implementing a "skeleton" to add new geeft
-- Implementing the back-end gift story tracking feature, for testing UI and UX
+- Implementing the back-end to support signup with facebook and manage data stored (for UI and UX testing )
 - Pre-alpha version release for getting feedbacks by pre-alpha testers
 - Getting real users feedbacks by creating and maintaining pages on social networks